-The System Identification Toolbox™ product uses input validation data as input to the model, and plots the simulated output on top of the output validation data.
+The System Identification Toolbox™ software uses input validation data as input to the model, and plots the simulated output on top of the output validation data.
 The preceding plot shows that the model output agrees well with the validation-data output.

 The Best Fits area of the Model Output plot shows the agreement (in percent) between the model output and the validation-data output.

 Recall that the data was simulated using the following second-order system with underdamped modes (complex poles), as described in Data Description, and has a peak response at 1 rad/s: